shapefuture/flights/README.md

 3. Set up environment variables:
    - Create a `.env` file in the root directory based on `.env.example`
    - Add your API keys for OpenRouter, Supabase, and Stripe
+   - Add your Google OAuth client ID for Google Sign-In
 4. Start the development servers:
    - Frontend: `pnpm dev:webapp`
    - Proxy: `pnpm dev:proxy`